Roadmap#

 Visualization#

-Visualization is not a focus on NetworkX, but it is a major feature for many users.
+Visualization is not a primary focus on NetworkX, but it is a major feature for many users.
 We need to enhance the drawing tools for NetworkX.
+We intend to evolve to a new display function that enhances both api and performance relative to the draw functions.
+We should also enhance docs to make connections with iplotx and GraphViz.